 The City of Desert Hot Springs has the authority to establish land use noise standards and corresponding restrictions under the City's Noise Ordinance.
-A range of noise standards apply to different receiving land uses based on sensitivity and compatibility.
+A range of noise standards apply to different land uses based on sensitivity and compatibility.
 In general, land uses with a higher sensitivity to noise (residential, schools, libraries, churches, hospitals, nursing homes and recreation) are assigned lower ambient noise thresholds than land uses deemed less sensitive (industrial and commercial).
-In Table V-2 of the Noise Element, the Project corresponds to the category of "industrial" based on land use designation.
+In Table V-2 of the Noise Element, the project corresponds to the category of "industrial" based on land use designation.
 For this land use, the normally acceptable noise exposure ranges from 50 to 75 CNEL.
 The generally unacceptable noise levels range from 70 and 80 CNEL, while construction and development is discouraged where noise levels exceed 75 CNEL.

 The Noise Element of the City's General Plan identifies vehicular traffic as the principal source of noise in the community.
 To understand and evaluate the impacts of land use patterns, traffic and individual developments on the noise environment, a variety of data has been collected and future buildout impacts have been modeled, as part of the General Plan preparation.
 Computer models and simulations were used to calculate the noise environment along major roadways based upon the operating characteristics and volumes.
 Table V-5 of the Noise Element identifies the projected noise contours on major roadways at General Plan Buildout.
-Along Two Bunch Palms Trail (west of Palm Drive), the projected exterior noise levels of 70 dBA can be detected at approximately 60 feet from the street centerline, while the 65 dBA and 60 dBA can be detected at 125 feet and 267 feet respectively from the centerline.
+Along Little Morongo Road (south of Two Bunch Palms Trail), the projected exterior noise levels of 70 dBA can be detected at approximately 166 feet from the street centerline, while the 65 dBA and 60 dBA can be detected at 350 feet and 750 feet respectively from the centerline.
+The project property is located immediately north of San Jacinto Lane, approximately 1,000 feet east of Little Morongo Road, and approximately 350 feet south of Two Bunch Palms Trail.
+Therefore, the project is not located within close proximity to any high-traffic roadway known to be a primary noise generator or affected by its noise characteristics.
+As such, the forecasted noise levels at General Plan buildout are not expected to adversely affect the project setting.